7 free guides — no email required

 OpenClaw Security Hardening for Production

-Six threat surfaces, twelve controls, and the NemoClaw architecture that addresses all of them
+Six threat surfaces, twelve controls, and early-preview NemoClaw adoption caveats

-Harden your OpenClaw deployment against the six documented threat surfaces — from plaintext API key exposure to indirect prompt injection — with controls mapped to specific incident classes.
+Harden OpenClaw-style agent deployments against common threat classes - from plaintext secret exposure to indirect prompt injection - with controls mapped to testable failure modes.

 The one finding that will change how you approach this

-“The most common OpenClaw security failure is not a sophisticated attack — it is an indirect prompt injection via a retrieved webpage combined with plaintext API keys in environment variables.
-The attacker does not need to access your infrastructure: they need to control one document your agent reads.
-CVE-2026-25253 is reproducible with techniques that require no special expertise, and most production OpenClaw deployments are fully exposed to it right now.”
+“The most common agent security failure is not a sophisticated attack.
+It is an indirect prompt injection via retrieved content combined with plaintext secrets the runtime can read.
+The attacker does not need infrastructure access; they need influence over one document or payload your agent ingests.”

 Best for